Types of Braces

 Pros: Not visible from the outside.

-Cons: More expensive than other types of braces; not affective for more severe cases; tough to clean and maintain optimal oral hygiene; can be much more uncomfortable in the beginning of treatment than other types of braces; normal adjustments are more difficult to achieve and take more time than traditional braces.
+Cons: More expensive than other types of braces; not effective for more severe cases; tough to clean and maintain optimal oral hygiene; can be much more uncomfortable at the beginning of treatment than other types of braces; normal adjustments are more difficult to achieve and take more time than traditional braces.

 Removable Tooth Aligners